RoliSoft/Host-Scanner/README.md

  * Mac OS X: (with [Homebrew](http://brew.sh/))

         xcode-select --install && brew install cmake curl sqlite boost

+ * Windows _or_ any of the above platforms if problems arise with the vendor packages: (with [Conan](https://conan.io/))

+        conan install

+   When executed in the project root, downloads and/or builds all required dependencies for the project and generates a `conanbuildinfo.cmake` file, which when exists, will be used by `CMakeLists.txt` to configure include directories and link targets.

 After the dependencies have been installed, you can check out the repository and compile it with the following commands: